mweel1/usa_high_level/grants/taxi-org/index.md

 Each taxi driver will have to be [certified](./certification/) where they would receive a taxi.gov e-mail address where they can log into their application to provide service.

 Sphere's will also be geo-located where taxi drop off and pick up zones are.

+# Uber and Lyft

+This will have impact on Uber and Lyft where they will become management companies for the Taxi Fleets.
+Which will include:

+- Providing loans to taxi vehicles
+- Managing payroll, benefits and other attributes.